lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 In the output, the "Access" line shows the time of last data access.
 "Modify" shows the time of last data modification.
 "Change" shows the time the file status last changed.
 If you want just the last modified date (in human-readable form), use
 <pre><code>stat -c '%y' file</code></pre>

+<h2>Job dependencies</h2>
+Currently when I tested the latest version of CHAT (V3) on multiple simulated datasets in parallele, there is a high rate of job failure and we suspected that it was because the cluster cannot handle such high demands of threads.
+As a solution, we decided to run ChatV3 on each replicate set sequentially, meaning a new master job would not be launched until the current one has stopped.
+And that requires using slurm job dependencies.

+Job dependencies are used to defer the start of a job until the specified dependencies have been satisfied.
+They are specified with the --dependency option to sbatch in the format
+<pre><code>sbatch --dependency=<type:job_id[:job_id][,type:job_id[:job_id]]> ...</code></pre>
+Dependency types:
+after:jobid[:jobid...]     job can begin after the specified jobs have started afterany:jobid[:jobid...]     job can begin after the specified jobs have terminated afternotok:jobid[:jobid...]     job can begin after the specified jobs have failed afterok:jobid[:jobid...]     job can begin after the specified jobs have run to completion with an exit code of zero. singleton     jobs can begin execution after all previously launched jobs with <b>the same name and user</b> have ended.
+This is useful to collate results of a swarm or to send a notification at the end of a swarm.

 <h2>References</h2>
 <ol>
 <li>A nice <a href="http://ecs.rutgers.edu/slurm_commands.html">cheatsheet</a> found by my colleague Ruhi Rai (She's gonna be a great bioinformaticist in the future)</li>
 <li>A <a href="http://www.arc.ox.ac.uk/content/slurm-job-scheduler">tutorial</a> on how to write a shell script with SLURM commands</li>
 <li><a href="https://amigotechnotes.wordpress.com/2014/02/17/how-multi-core-processors-accelerate-your-lamp-applications/">https://amigotechnotes.wordpress.com/2014/02/17/how-multi-core-processors-accelerate-your-lamp-applications/</a></li>
 <li><a href="http://www.linuxnix.com/abslute-path-vs-relative-path-in-linuxunix/">Absloute path vs relative path in Linux/Unix</a></li>
+<li><a href="https://hpc.nih.gov/docs/job_dependencies.html">Building pipelines using slurm dependencies</a></li>
 </ol>